 - Saccaromyces unisporus

-- In a container (preferably glass with lid), mix together the entire contents of one foil package of kefir starter and one quart of slightly warmed milk (about skin temperature or 92 degrees).
+- In a container, mix one package of kefir starter and one quart of slightly warmed milk (skin temperature or 92 degrees).

-- Stir or whip with a whisk to mix well.
-Put lid on container
+- Stir or whip with a whisk to mix well and put the lid on.

 - Shake or stir vigorously and place into the refrigerator.
-Even in your refrigerator the fermentation process continues, but chilling will slow down the fermentation of the healthy bacteria and beneficial yeast.
+Even in the refrigerator fermentation continues at a slow pace.

 When is the kefir ready?